MicrosoftDocs/cloud-adoption-framework/docs/modernize/business-alignment/envision-cloud-modernization.md

 Identify the workloads you want to modernize.

-**1. What is a workload?** A [workload](../../plan/workloads.md) is a collection of IT assets (infrastructure, applications, and data) that support a business function.
+*What is a workload?* A [workload](../../plan/workloads.md) is a collection of IT assets (infrastructure, applications, and data) that support a business function.
 Data centers encourage you to manage IT assets separately (*see figure*).

 :::image type="content" source="../../_images/modernize/envision/data-center-it-assets-small.png" alt-text="Graphic showing existing data center." :::